hpi-swa-teaching/poppy-print/README.md

 # Poppy Print

 A small, opinionated pretty printer for Squeak/Smalltalk.
+Tested with Squeak6-trunk and Squeak5.3.

 ### Install
 ```smalltalk